 That cycling is big business in Mallorca won’t be news to anyone.
 It’s road surfaces and terrain make it one of the best cycling destinations in the world.
 Come the shoulder months of spring and autumn, athletes, professional and amateur, gather to cycle the beautiful paths of the island, the Sa Colobra and Cap de Formentor arguably the most popular routes.

 Whether you’re a Chris Froome or Katie Archibald or someone who just loves getting out and about, there’s are a plethora of cycling hire shops in the island, particularly in Alcudia or Pollenca.
 As the saying goes, if you can’t beat them, join them!
 Enjoy.

-Get cultural in Sicily
+Get Cultural in Sicily

-There are six heritage sites in Sicily which have UNESCO World Heritage status: the ancient city of Agrigento, the late Roman villas in Casale, the Aeolian Islands, the Late Baroque Towns of the Val di Noto, Syracuse, and the Rocky Necropolis of Pantalica, Mount Etna and the Arab-Norman Palermo and the Cathedral Churches of Cefalú and Monreale.
+There are six heritage sites in Sicily that have UNESCO World Heritage status: the ancient city of Agrigento, the late Roman villas in Casale, the Aeolian Islands, the Late Baroque Towns of the Val di Noto, Syracuse, and the Rocky Necropolis of Pantalica, Mount Etna and the Arab-Norman Palermo and the Cathedral Churches of Cefalú and Monreale.

 Whilst you may not want to leave the pool to visit all of them during your villa stay, you’ll be able to enjoy them for longer and in more comfortable temperatures than August or July would allow.